 What is an Ecommerce business?

 Ecommerce is short for electronic commerce.
-Ecommerce is an online store where people can surf and buy products online without having to go to the physical store.
+Ecommerce is an online store where people can surf and buy products online without going to the physical store.

 It is something that has made our lives convenient.

-Over the years, electronic business has rapidly grown.
+Over the years, the electronic business has rapidly grown.
 It has been projected to hit $4.878 trillion in 2021.
-E-commerce has become an essential tool for both small and large business firms worldwide.
+As a result, E-commerce has become an essential tool for both small and large business firms worldwide.

 History of Ecommerce

-The history of ecommerce goes back to the 1960s.
-It has been more than a half-century since it was introduced.
-With the exchange of data through the Electronic Data Interchange(EDI).
+The history of eCommerce goes back to the 1960s.
+However, it has been more than a half-century since it was introduced to exchange data through the Electronic Data Interchange(EDI).

 1. The Invention of Teleshopping in 1979

 The concept of online shopping was invented in 1979 by Michael Aldrich.
 He is an inventor and entrepreneur.
-Aldrich operated the system by connecting the TV with a transaction-processing computer and telephone line, which was called “Teleshopping.”
+Aldrich operated the system by connecting the TV with a transaction-processing computer and telephone line called “Teleshopping.”

-The system got marketed from 1980.
+The system got marketed in 1980.
 Initially, it was installed in the UK, Ireland, and Spain mainly for business-to-business models.

 The invention became the foundation of the modern e-commerce business.